EddieJ03/Amazon-Reviews-Project/README.md

 ![alt text](image-8.png)

 ### Model 3
 We see that for the third model, there are even further improvements in the training.
 We see that the precision for non-positive reviews goes up from 0.65 to 0.85 while maintaining a 0.99 precision for positive reviews with a F1-score at 0.87 and 0.99 respectively.
-Simialrly, we see improvements on the recall as well as the training performance sees an increase from 0.89 to 0.9 in recall for the non-positive class and a increase from 0.97 to 0.99 in the positive class.
-As for the testing results, we see that most valyes of precision and recall increase or at the very least stay the same across the positive and non-positve reviews except for the recall on the non-positive class, but this is rather small 0.74 to 0.67.
-The overall accuracy of our mdel is higher as well.
+Similarly, we see improvements on the recall as well as the training performance seeing an increase from 0.89 to 0.9 in recall for the non-positive class and an increase from 0.97 to 0.99 in the positive class.
+As for the testing results, we see that most values of precision and recall increase or at the very least stay the same across the positive and non-positve reviews, except for the recall on the non-positive class, but this is rather small 0.74 to 0.67.
+The overall accuracy of our model is higher as well.
 We have a 0.98 accuracy in training (up from 0.96 in Model 2) and 0.95 accuracy in testing (up from 0.94 in Model 2).
-Overall, Model 3 does the vest overall in terms of F1-score and accuracy and more!
+Overall, Model 3 does the best in terms of F1-score and accuracy, and more!

 Accuracy/Loss(binary cross-entropy) over each training epoch:
 ![alt text](image-9.png)